ed1868/nfcTagsforCoffeeShop/NFCStamps/README.md

 ## Creating provisioning profile for your project

-- Go to the Provisioning Profiles tab and click all
+- Head to Provisioning Profiles tab and click all
-- Click (+) to make a new provisioning profile
+- Click + to make a new provisioning profile
 - Select iOS Development and then your App ID's name
 - Choose the certificate you use and select any phone you might want to test this app on.
 Remember that only iPhone 7 or newer can support NFC
-- Name it whatever you like and finish
+- Name it however you like and finish up
+- Name it "Nomad Coffee" for good luck ;]

 ## Setting up provisioning profile inside Xcode